Poojitha237/house_price_predictor/README.md

 3. Follow the instructions in the notebook to preprocess the data, train the models, evaluate the models, and make predictions.

 4. The trained model is saved as `banglore_home_prices_model.pickle`.
+You can use this file to make predictions on new data.1.
+Ensure that the dataset is in the `data` directory.
+You can download the dataset from [Kaggle](https://www.kaggle.com/).

+2. Start the Flask server:
+    ```bash
+    cd server
+    python server.py
+    ```

+3. Open the `index.html` file in the `client` directory to access the web interface:
+    ```bash
+    open client/index.html  # or simply double-click on the file
+    ```

+4. Follow the instructions on the web interface to preprocess the data, train the models, evaluate the models, and make predictions.

+5. The trained model is saved as `banglore_home_prices_model.pickle`.
 You can use this file to make predictions on new data.

 ## Data